 Plan a catering event.
 Work for a catering company.

 Participate in a cooking course.

 Work in a restaurant.

 Cook at home.

 The Hospitality and Tourism Career Cluster® focuses on the management, marketing, and operations of restaurants and other food/beverage services, lodging, attractions, recreation events, and travel-related services.
 Students acquire knowledge and skills focusing on communication, time management, and customer service that meet industry standards.
-Students will explore the history of the hospitality and tourism industry and examine characteristics needed for success
+Students will explore the history of the hospitality and tourism industry and examine characteristics needed for success.

 Successful completion of the Culinary Arts program of study will fulfill requirements of the Business and Industry Endorsement.
-Approved Statewide Program of Study - September 2019
+TEA REvised - July 2020.